applied-systems-biology/misaxx-utils/README.md

 # superbuild-win32

 Scripts that builds MISA++ on Windows.
+Only works in MSYS2.

 # package-fiji

 Script that creates a distribution of MISA++ for ImageJ

+# autopackage-win32.sh

+Creates a standalone Fiji package and Fiji-plugin package.
+Only works in MSYS2.

 # Copyright